What Is X-Linked Hypophosphatemia?

 If you are a member of an XLH patient organization and would like to be listed here, please contact us.

-Ultragenyx is collaborating with Kyowa Hakko Kirin Co., Ltd. to develop KRN23, an investigational product, for XLH in children and adults.
+Ultragenyx is collaborating with Kyowa Hakko Kirin Co., Ltd. to develop burosumab, an investigational product, for XLH in children and adults.

-Ultragenyx is leading a Phase 2 clinical study of KRN23 in children ages 5 to 12 with XLH.
+Ultragenyx is conducting Phase 2 and Phase 3 clinical studies of burosumab in pediatric and adult patients with XLH.
 For more information about this study, please visit the study page.